LottieFiles/lottie-docs/docs/breakdown/bouncy_ball.md

 ```

 `ty` represents the type of the shape, in this case it's a [group](../shapes.md#group),
-which is simply a shape that contains other shape.
+which is simply a shape that contains other shapes.

 Groups add another layer of organization: you have layers at the top,
 shape layers can contain group shapes, and groups can contain other groups.